-The brevity of pop-up shops often translate to lower initial investment costs to get started; a business does not need to make investment into permanent fixtures without a permanent home.
+The brevity of pop-up shops often translates to lower initial investment costs to get started; a business does not need to make an investment into permanent fixtures without a permanent home.

 Additionally, pop-up shops can often occupy non-traditional retail spaces.
 Given occupancy happens by way of a licence, the landlord of a shopping centre is free to contract out rights of use to areas such as walkways, where it would not make sense to give a right of exclusive possession, as with a lease.
 This can mean lower rental costs for occupants.

 Of course, none of the preceding can take us away from the fact that the seismic changes in the retail property market are very much the product of an economy ravaged by COVID-19.
 For many businesses, no abundance of retail space options can compensate for depressed levels of consumer demand.
 In the March 2020 - June 2020 quarter alone, Australia’s GDP fell by an incredible 7.0%, and retail turnover by 3.5%.